AdaCore/gnatstudio/docs/users_guide/tools.rst

 are the same, based on parsing the error message.
 The wrench icon is removed once the code change has been made.

-For more complex error, where more than one change is possible, GPS displays a wrench icon with a blue plus sign.
+For more complex errors where more than one change is possible, GPS displays a wrench icon with a blue plus sign.
 Clicking the icon displays a contextual menu listing the possible fixes.
 For example, this is displayed when an ambiguity in resolving an entity is reported by the compiler.